munificent/craftinginterpreters/book/inheritance.md

 This marks the end of Part II, but not the end of the book.
 Take a break.
 Maybe write a few fun Lox programs and run them in your interpreter.
 (You may want to add a few more native methods for things like reading user input.)
-When you're ready to come back, we'll embark on our next adventure.
+When you're refreshed and ready, we'll embark on our [next adventure][].

+[next adventure]: a-bytecode-virtual-machine.html

 <div class="challenges">